MartinRemi/yolo-octo-meme/README.md

 ## Installation
 To use our game engine, make sure to follow the instructions given in the "install.txt" file.

-## Concepts
-* shape rendered without being part of a gameobject won't be tangible.
-* Coordinates are in pixel.
-Scale factors are applied to this coordinates during the rendering.
-You can modify those values.

 ## Credits
 Jean Marchal - Contributor